gaiaPeste/Bridgerton_Group8/methodology.md

 •	<strong>UNION</strong>to combine multiple theme patterns in a single query (e.g., "desire" OR "struggle").</ul>

 <br>
-When existing links were missing or were incorrect, we proposed new conceptual connections using RDF triples.
+When existing links were missing, incorrect or needed to be amplified, we proposed new conceptual connections using RDF triples.
 We designed custom RDF triples using SPARQL <strong>CONSTRUCT</strong> queries to represent new knowledge.
 So we used <a href="https://chat.openai.com/" target="_blank" rel="noopener noreferrer">ChatGPT (Open AI)</a> and <a href="https://gemini.google.com/" target="_blank" rel="noopener noreferrer">Gemini (Google)</a> to generate these triples, model their structure, and validate whether the vocabulary aligned with <a href="https://www.dbpedia.org/" target="_blank" rel="noopener noreferrer">DBpedia</a>.
 We also explored how LLMs can help when formal vocabulary is lacking.
 We used three prompting strategies:
 <ul>
 -	<strong>Zero-shot</strong>: Direct requests (“Can you give me a complete and detailed list of the themes in the Bridgerton TV series?”)</ul>